Parenting | Tips for Halloween fun

 - Experiment with face paints until you get it right.
 Let children practice on you, they’ll really enjoy that.
 You might like to test a small area of your child’s skin for allergic reaction in advance, follow the instructions on the packet.

 - Try making Halloween treats together – children enjoy supervised cooking.
 Making things together will support good quality relationships.
-Visit Bord Bia for Halloween recipes to make together.
+Here are some good Halloween recipes to get you started.

 - If you are going trick-or-treating, encourage children to learn ‘tricks’ such as singing a song or reciting a poem.
 People like to see children make an effort in order to get the treat.
 In fact, performing a song or poem on the doorstep was expected in most parts of Ireland until recently.
 Children feel very proud of themselves when they actually do it.